by Freddy J. Nager, Founder of Atomic Tango + Entrepreneurial Advisor…

 So, yes, absolutely put an exit strategy in your business plan to appease the banker and the VC, but before you even buy your first Aeron chair, engrave these words into the wall of your spanking new office:

 “To have and to hold,

 from this day forward,

 till death do us part.”

-Keep repeating them to yourself and to all your partners and employees.
-That’s how you should think about your start-up.
-That is, until something better comes along…
+Keep repeating that to yourself and to all your partners and employees.
+That’s how you should think about your startup… until something better comes along…